 More than 17 teaching jobs are on the line as the Menlo Park City School District struggles to close a $2 million shortfall for the coming school year.
 Close to 100 people gathered at Laurel School in Atherton on Feb.
-25 to hear district officials' proposal for slashing the roughly $30 million annual budget.
+25 to hear district officials' proposals for slashing the roughly $30 million annual budget.